-While there is never one region that appeals to all retirees, there are a number of Ontario towns that offer attractive amenities and easy-going lifestyles for seniors.
+While there is never one region that appeals to all retirees, a number of Ontario towns offer attractive amenities and easy-going lifestyles for seniors.
 Toronto has all of the commodities and services of a world-class city.
-But many retirees choose the lower cost of living and slower pace of life that they can easily find after moving to Ontario.
-We have gathered the thoughts and impressions of many Number 1 Mover clients’ and blog readers on great spots for retirement living in this province.
-We analyzed the latest economic and demographic data, along with input from readers and residents of the various regions.
+But many retirees choose the lower cost of living and slower pace of life they can easily find after moving to Ontario.
+We have gathered the thoughts and impressions of many Number 1 Van Lines clients and blog readers on great spots for retirement living in this province.
+We analyzed the latest economic and demographic data and input from readers and residents of the various regions.
 Now we have an updated list of the best places to retire in Ontario!

 - Population: 934,243

-We compared towns based on them having a thriving arts and culture scene.
-Yes, we chose towns where there’s always something to do.
-We like easy-to-use public transit, pleasant climate, healthcare access, and relatively low taxes.
-And, first on our list – Ottawa – ticks all of the boxes.
+To come up with a list of the best places to retire in Ontario, we compared cities based on their thriving arts and culture scenes.
+Then we choose places where there’s always something to do.
+We like easy-to-use public transit, a pleasant climate, healthcare access, and relatively low taxes.
+And first on our list – Ottawa – ticks all boxes.
 Book Ontario moving services and see for yourself!
 Ottawa is an incredible host for many events and celebrations all year round.
-For example, there are the Canada Day festivities every summer and Winterlude each February.
+For example, Canada Day festivities are every summer, and Winterlude each February.

 - Population: 123,798

 Based on cost, access to healthcare, and more, Kingston has cracked our list of best places to retire in Ontario for the past several years.
-It can easily top the list of the best places to retire in all of Canada!
-It’s a beautiful location, right on the shores of Lake Ontario, which means Kingston offers a walkable waterfront downtown.
-It also boasts all the amenities of a thriving city: a dynamic arts scene, fine dining, and entertainment options… And we promise it still maintains small city charm and affordability.
+It can easily top the list of the best places to retire in Canada!
+It’s a beautiful location, right on the shores of Lake Ontario.
+It also boasts a thriving city’s amenities: a dynamic arts scene, fine dining, and entertainment options.
+And we promise it still maintains small city charm and affordability.
 Additionally, it is conveniently situated halfway between Toronto and Montreal, so it is a great spot for retirees looking for inexpensive housing.
-There are a lively cultural scene and a variety of options for enjoying the great outdoors.
+There are a lively cultural scene and various options for enjoying the great outdoors.